Clients come to me when they are done DIY-ing their book proposal.

 Proposal-to-Pitch is my signature one-on-one, nonfiction book proposal program.

-We’ll work together one-on-one over four-six months to develop and pitch your nonfiction book proposal.
+We’ll work together one-on-one for about six months to develop and pitch your nonfiction book proposal.

 Learn more about Proposal-to-PItch 1:1 >